rokmohar/alexa-assistant/fresh_install.md

     ```
 ![alt text](screenshots/slot_types.jpeg)

-16. MAKE SURE YOU PRESS THE "ADD" BUTTON UNDERNEATH THE BOX
+16. NOW MAKE SURE YOU PRESS THE "ADD" BUTTON UNDERNEATH THE BOX

 17. Copy the text below and paste them into the Sample Utterances box.
+Again, once you've pasted them in press the return key to add one blank line at the end of the list

     ```
     SearchIntent {search}